 Boarding

 The Chapa Express boarded at about 9.30pm.
-I was once again with a group of French people – 3 siblings this time.
+I was once again with a group – 3 siblings this time.
 We were lucky that they were on an organised tour so only had their overnight bags rather than their big packs – this made the full cabin much less crowded.

 The cabin

 In contrast to the dated Lotus Express, the Chapa Express was stunningly beautiful.
-It felt luxurious, with cabins decorated in fabrics made by local groups living around Sapa.
+It felt luxurious, with cabins decorated in fabrics made by local ethnic groups living around Sapa.
 Even the walls were beautiful fabric!

 I was in a four bed berth in their ‘Deluxe Cabin’, and it was stunning.
-But I also got to peek into their newer cabins, which are ‘Premium Cabins’ – these took things to another level and truly felt like a boutique hotel.
+But I also got to peek into their newer luxury cabins, which are ‘Premium Cabins’ – these took things to another level and truly felt like a boutique hotel.
 I snuck in to use their even nicer toilets a couple of times…!

 This train was much more popular and all the cabins in my carriage were full.
 It was very busy to start off, as everyone wanted to get settled as soon as possible before going to sleep – I had to wait for the toilet and sinks a few times.